 In theory, these things are incredible.
 In practice, though, they can be annoying as hell because legally you have to ask users to opt-in and this brings us back to intrusive pop-ups.

 Live chat is finally in the big leagues of design/marketing trends, offering up a kind of alternative to pop-ups and web forms in one solution.
 Again, the theory sounds compelling, but the widespread use of live chat on homepages, landing pages and other key parts of your website brings up a number of implications, which I covered in a recent article on the VH blog.

 As always, it’s a question of how you implement the technology and whether it actually improves the experience, rather than complicating it further.

-Thankfully, there are some non-intrusive alternatives out there and multi-step forms are leading the way.
+Thankfully, there are some non-intrusive alternatives out there.
 Multi-step forms reduce friction in a number of ways, starting with the fact they don’t look anything much like forms at all.
 This instantly removes the psychological resistance people have when it comes to filling out forms.
 Crucially, they also slot into your web pages, making them a part of the experience, rather than interrupting it (a novel concept these days).

 Calls-to-action (remember those?)